- I Cannot Install Boxcryptor

 Boxcryptor can be deployed comfortably within a company network by means of group policies.
 The basic steps for this process are described in this tutorial.

 There are, however, a couple of necessary modifications of the process described in the tutorial.
 This is due to the fact that the Boxcryptor installer is multi-language, and cannot be deployed over group policy without modification.

-Microsoft Orca is required to modify the Boxcryptor installer.
+Prerequisites: Microsoft Orca is required to modify the Boxcryptor installer.
 It is a tool that allows modification of existing MSI package files and is shipped as part of the Windows SDK Components for Windows Installer Developers.
 There is also a standalone version available at technipages.com.

 - Download the current version of Boxcryptor from here.

 - Open Microsoft Orca and open the Boxcryptor Setup MSI package.

 - Remove all entries in Language except 1033.

 - Save the installer using File -> Save.